ibm-cloud-docs/account/iam-service-roles.md

 | ----- | :----- |
 | Usage Report Viewer | Usage report viewers can view the usage reports for the entire enterprise, an account group and its accounts, or a specific account. |
 {: row-headers}
-{: caption="Service roles - IBM Cloud Platform Enterprise Service" caption-side="top"}
+{: caption="Table 56.
+Service roles - IBM Cloud Platform Enterprise Service" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="enterprise"}
 {: class="simple-tab-table"}